Girija Prasad Koirala: Personal life

-Koirala was born on 4 July, 1924 in Saharsa, in the Bihar and Orissa Province of British India into a Khas Bahun (Hill Brahmin) family.
+Koirala was born on 4 July 1924 in Saharsa, in the Bihar and Orissa Province of British India into a Bahun family.
 His father, Krishna Prasad Koirala, was a Nepali living in exile.
 In 1952 Koirala married Sushma Koirala, headmistress at the local school for women in Biratnagar.
 Their daughter Sujata Koirala was born in 1953.
 Sushma died in a kerosene-stove explosion in 1967.
 He along with his daughter Sujata were followers of the Indian spiritual leader Sathya Sai Baba.

 Girija Prasad Koirala belonged to one of Nepal's most prominent political families.
-Two of his brothers were prime ministers: Matrika Prasad Koirala from 1951 to 1952 and 1953 to 1955, and Bisheshwar Prasad Koirala from 1959 until King Mahendra took over the government in December 1960.
-Bisheshwar Prasad and Girija Prasad were arrested and sent to prison.
+Two of his brothers were prime ministers: Matrika Prasad Koirala from 1951 to 1952 and 1953 to 1955, and Bishweshwar Prasad Koirala from 1959 until King Mahendra took over the government in December 1960.
+Bishweshwar Prasad and Girija Prasad were arrested and sent to prison.
 With other leaders of the Nepali Congress Party (NCP), Girija Prasad went into exile after his release in 1967 and did not return to Nepal until 1979.